Turkish cryptocurrency founder vanishes, fraud suspected | DW | 22.04.2021

 "Globally-renowned banks and funds, whose names we are going to announce when the agreement process is completed, have been wanting to invest in our company and proposed a partnership for a long time," it said.
 "For this process to be completed, transactions need to be halted and the sale process needs to be completed."

-Cryptocurrency was becoming increasingly popular among people nin Turkey despite skepticism on the side of the government and a largely unregulated market.
+Cryptocurrency was becoming increasingly popular among people in Turkey despite skepticism on the side of the government and a largely unregulated market.

 The Turkish central bank has warned digital currencies "entail significant risks" and has decided to bar the use of crypto currencies in payments for goods and services starting from April 30.